ItAintWorkin/Django-Zaliczenie/README.md

 # QR code generator
-The website to easily generate and save/download QR codes.
+A website to easily generate and save/download QR codes.

 ## Features:
 - generating QR codes from text and links for up to 41 characters